Love-Becca/music-app/README.md

 Used this command to install react router, then I import BrowserRouter,Routes and Route into app.js and surrounded all components with the browser Router and the likes☝.
 With the react router I can navigate through pages.
-I ended up using nested route and its so cool. http://localhost:3000/music -- Music http://localhost:3000/events -- Events
+I ended up using nested route and its so cool.
+I used ternary operator to make the active page different i.e if the page is active color: this else that. http://localhost:3000/music -- Music http://localhost:3000/events -- Events